babylonchain/vigilante/reporter/README.md

-# vigilante
+# reporter

-This package implements the vigilantes, including the vigilant submitter and the vigilant reporter.
+This package implements the vigilant reporter.
 The code is adapted from https://github.com/btcsuite/btcwallet/tree/master/wallet.